The Land of the Morning Calm

 Friday, February 2, 2024

-As I walked through the less-than-crowded Incheon Airport, I can't describe the feeling that overcame me on that day, January 6, 2024.
-I had a rough start to my trip to Korea, spending the night, just hours away from departing my house to the Philadelphia International Airport, figuring out why my connecting flight was not showing up on my reservation.
+As I walked through the less-than-crowded Incheon Airport, I couldn't describe the feeling that overcame me on that day, January 6, 2024.
+I had a rough start to my trip to Korea, spending the night just hours away from departing my house for the Philadelphia International Airport, figuring out why my connecting flight was not showing up on my reservation.

-After being there for roughly 6-7 hours, I was sent to Atlanta where I spent several more hours before flying out to my final destination.
-I spent about 18 hours of the day on the East Coast of the States in 3 different airports.
+After being there for roughly 6-7 hours, I was sent to Atlanta, where I spent several more hours before flying out to my final destination.
+I spent about 18 hours of the day on the East Coast of the United States in three different airports.
 What a nightmare, right?

 When I finally touched Korean land with my own two feet, I teared up.
-The time when I left Korea about 8 years ago, I cried.
+When I left Korea about 8 years ago, I cried.
 Now I was back in Korea with tears in my eyes again.
-It was a joy to be back in a country where I felt more at home than my so-called native country.
+It was a joy to be back in a country where I felt more at home than in my so-called native country.

 Why was I in Korea?

-If there was anything that I took away from the training, it's that I really need to take knowing the language more seriously. πŸ˜… The amount of mental stress I had during those 7 days was not pleasant and I was itching to socialize, but because of my lack of vocabulary, it put a damper on my experience there, at least at the personal level.
+If there was anything that I took away from the training, it's that I really need to take knowing the language more seriously. πŸ˜… The amount of mental stress I had during those 7 days was not pleasant, and I was itching to socialize, but because of my lack of vocabulary, it put a damper on my experience there, at least on a personal level.

 Professionally, I learned a lot.
 Though I couldn't understand parts of the lectures, I understood the main idea for most.

 The most interesting and entertaining lecture was the history lesson.
-The professor was a great storyteller who made the past come alive and I personally wished this lecturer was given a longer time slot so that he could have taught further in-depth.
+The professor was a great storyteller who made the past come alive, and I personally wish this lecturer was given a longer time slot so that he could have taught further in-depth.

 Overall, my time learning was valuable.
 Outside of this conference, I was able to visit some historical places and, had it not been for the cold weather, I think I would've been able to see much more.

-I leave you with some pictures and descriptions of my training and the two tourist spots the Office of Overseas Koreans took us.
+I leave you with some pictures and descriptions of my training and the two tourist spots the Office of Overseas Koreans took us to.

 A welcome sign at the hotel/conference hall where I stayed/attended the lectures.
-I was lucky enough to only have to stay for the first 2 nights.
-The beds were much too squishy for me so I decided it was best that I commute from my dad's house.
+I was lucky enough to only have to stay for the first two nights.
+The beds were much too squishy for me so I decided it was best that I commuted from my dad's house.

 Past the doors here, an indoor pool was built for recreational purposes.

 This was me on my last day of training.
 I was happy yet sad for it to be the last day.
 I learned a lot and walked away thinking that I still have a long way to go to be an outstanding educator.
-Hoping and praying that one day, I can be a well-seasoned teacher that can inspire and spark a sense of joy when learning this beautiful language.
+I am hoping and praying that one day I can be a well-seasoned teacher who can inspire and spark a sense of joy when learning this beautiful language.

-Though I took quite a bit of pictures, it's hard to decide what pictures I should post here.
-A lot of them are boring artifact pictures and honestly, I don't know how excited you would be to see them. πŸ˜†
+Though I took quite a few pictures, it's hard to decide what pictures I should post here.
+A lot of them are boring artifact pictures, and honestly, I don't know how excited you would be to see them. πŸ˜†

 Coming up next on the blog is something historical.
-Hope to have you here!
+I hope to have you here!

 XO,